 Receive calls and reply to messages faster

-Having a device that you can wear and take with you whatever you do and wherever you go allows you to instantly receive calls and reply to messages.
-You no longer have to miss important messages and calls while you’re busy exercising, or you got your hands full.
+Having a device that you can wear and take with you whatever you do and wherever you go allows you to receive calls and reply to messages instantly.
+You no longer have to miss important messages and calls while you’re busy exercising or have your hands full.

 This hands-free function is very helpful if you work out a lot or if your job requires you to work with your hands, like if you’re a baker or a mechanic.